P403n1x87/austin/README.md

 ## Sampling Accuracy

 Austin tries to keep perturbations to the tracee at a minimum.
-In order to do so, the tracee is never halted.
+To do so, the tracee is never halted.
 To improve sampling accuracy, Austin can allocate a heap that is used to get large snapshots of the private VM of the tracee that is likely to contain frame information in a single attempt.
 The larger the heap is allowed the grow, the more accurate the results.
 The maximum size of the heap that Austin is allowed to allocate can be controlled with the `-h/--heap` option, followed by the maximum size in bytes.
-By default Austin does not allocate a heap, which is ideal on systems with limited resources.
+By default, Austin does not allocate a heap, which is ideal for systems with limited resources.
 If you think your results are not accurate, try setting this parameter.

 *Since Austin 3.2.0*.